GOVTNZ/govtnz-design-system/packages/govtnz-ds-website/src/docs/components/Footer.md

-<P styleSize="large">This is the footer of your site.</P>

-## How it works

-`Footer` is a simple container component for arbitary content.
+<P styleSize="large">The footer provides links to copyright, contact and privacy information about your website.</P>

-## Examples
+## Example

-Interact with each example to see how it works.
+Interact with the example to see how it works.

-Please note that only the `Footer` component is part of the example.
-The other HTML/components are for example purposes only, and are optional.
-The grid is not required.

 <ExampleContainer>
     <Example title="Example: Footer">